Q. What is an Eternal Reef?

 Q. Can I place more than one set of cremated remains in an Eternal Reef?

-A. Yes, our Mariner Eternal Reef can accommodate up to four sets of remains and the Nautilus Eternal Reef can accommodate two sets of remains.
+A. Yes, our Mariner Eternal Reef can accommodate up to four sets of remains and the Nautilus Eternal Reef can accommodate up to two sets of remains.
 (The Aquarius is designed for one set of remains.)
-There may be additional an charge for additional remains.

 Q. Both my parents want to be together in the same Eternal Reef.
 How can we do this if they pass away at different times?

 A. This is a frequent request and in most cases the family will take a portion of the remains of the first to pass and create an Eternal Reef in their honor to facilitate closure with the loss.
 The family will hold onto the rest of the remains until the surviving spouse passes away and then will combine both sets of remains into an Eternal Reef where they will be together for eternity.

 Q. Can you include pets in an Eternal Reef?